Denisganga/Farm_Management_System/README.md

 # Farm Management System

 A Django-based Farm Management System to streamline farm operations and data management keeping track of farm operations.
+Agriculture is the backbone of every growing economy.
+Not just the economy, but  i can just name it as a breath!!
+Yeah!! you cant live without breathing!!

+sure you cant live without agriculture!!

 ## Table of Contents